 A senior director told me his competitiveness drove him to do his best.
 But when I heard the story of his “wins,” I noticed that he was striving for excellence (growth mindset) which resulted in achieving the highest score.
 He agreed.
 That awareness brought him a more grounded energy than the adrenaline rush he used to push him.
 As a result, he felt more peace and happiness.

-Our competitive mindset drives us to do better than our peers, which may be fine as is.
-But a competitive, win-lose attitude could encourage behaviors hurting relationships and creating unproductive drama.
+Our competitive mindset drives us to do better than our peers, which may be acceptable.
+But a competitive, win-lose attitude could encourage behaviors hurting relationships and create unproductive drama.

 Misconception 4: “I Have to Be Connected All the Time”

 Everyone these days has a hard time managing their attention – our biggest source of distraction is in our own pockets.
 It is also a source of our connection and belongingness.
 It fuels our need for social connection.